sknrao/oransc-ux/iosmcn.rst

 .. image:: images/oam.jpg
    :scale: 10%

+The OAM component interacts with gNB based on OAI and the corresponding O1-adapter, over the O1 interface.

 Experience
 ----------
 We will describe the experience - in terms of lessons learnt, challenges faced, choosing right solution among the available alternatives, etc, - for each of the individual components one by one.